tarifulfahim/business-intelligent-chat/README.md

-# Business Intelligence Chat System - Iteration 2
+# Business Intelligence Chat System - Iteration 3

-A conversational interface for querying business data using natural language, powered by Google Gemini AI.
+A conversational interface for querying business data using natural language, powered by Google Gemini AI with context-aware follow-up conversations.

 ## Overview

-This is Iteration 2 of the BI Chat System featuring:
+This is Iteration 3 of the BI Chat System featuring:
 - ✅ Chat UI with message history
 - ✅ PostgreSQL Northwind database integration
 - ✅ **LLM-powered SQL generation using Google Gemini**
 - ✅ **Dynamic query understanding for any business question**
-- ✅ **SQL validation and security checks**
+- ✅ **Context Management with LangChain Memory**
+- ✅ **Follow-up questions with pronoun resolution (they, them, those)**
+- ✅ **Multi-turn conversations with entity tracking**
 - ✅ Data visualization (tables and metric cards)

 ## Tech Stack